Texas Historic Landmarks: A Journey Through Time

 • Hours: Open daily from 9 AM till 5:30 PM

-• Admission: Free (donations welcomed)
+• Admission: Free (donations welcome)

 • Highlights: Visitors can tour the chapel, Long Barrack Museum, and lovely gardens.
 Guided tours provide greater insights into the site’s history.